|

 I

-removed smog stickers and paint stickers to find original
+never removed smog stickers and paint stickers to find

-"kept from the light and air" paint samples.
-Even so, paint
+original "kept from the light and air" paint samples.

 possible.
 These colors look completely different from